ApryseSDK/pdftron-react-native/API.md

 Name | Type | Description
 --- | --- | ---
-pageNumber | int | the page to be converted dpi | double | the output image resolution exportFormat | string | one of [`Config.ExportFormat`](./src/Config/Config.js) constants filePath | string | local file path to pdf
+pageNumber | int | the page to be converted; if the value does not refer to a valid page number, the file path will be undefined dpi | double | the output image resolution exportFormat | string | one of [`Config.ExportFormat`](./src/Config/Config.js) constants filePath | string | local file path to pdf